Skip to content

 Analysis and Insights

 The latest Nonfarm Payrolls report indicates that job growth is below the long-term average, reflecting a slowing labor market.
-As of September 6, 2024, the US economy added 142,000 jobs, falling short of the anticipated 164,000.
-This represents a substantial increase of 59.5% from the previous month, following a downward revision of July’s job gains from 114,000 to 89,000.
+As of November 1, 2024, the US economy added 12,000 jobs, the smallest gain since December 2020, and a substantial decrease of 94.62% from the previous month, largely due to the impact of hurricanes Helene and Milton and a strike at Boeing (BA).

 Also referred to as “Nonfarm Employment Change,” the Nonfarm Payrolls report is a vital economic indicator tracked on YCharts.
 It provides comprehensive insights into the health of the labor market by measuring the number of jobs added or lost in the economy, excluding the farming sector.
 This data is released monthly by the Bureau of Labor Statistics (BLS), offering a timely and responsive measure of economic conditions.